microsoftgraph/python-sample-pagination/README.md

 * ```@odata.nextLink``` contains a link to the next page of results.
 You can do a GET against that endpoint to return the next page, which will contain a link to the next page after that, and you can repeat this process until the final page, which will not have this element.
 * ```value``` contains the returned data, as a list of JSON elements.
 In the ```me/messages``` example, this would be a list of email messages.
 The number of items returned is based on the page size.
 Each paginated API has a default page size (for example, the ```me/messages``` default is 10 messages), and you can specify a different page size if desired through use of the ```$top``` parameter.
 Note that the default page size and maximum page size may vary for different Graph APIs &mdash; see [Paging Microsoft Graph data in your app](https://developer.microsoft.com/en-us/graph/docs/concepts/paging) for more information.

 The following diagram shows how this works in practice, using the ```me/messages``` endpoint as an example.

-The message data has been omitted for clarity.
+/// run pagination.py as covered above

 ![pagination example](static/images/pagination-example.png)